foodfight/showz/ideas.md

 * How github does it, talk w/ ops team at github @wfarr, @jnewland, @rodjek, and @tmm1
 * to zsh or not to zsh? talk about the best shell, best terminal emulator, editor, markup format, etc.
+* The best unix tools, talk about grep, find, top, atop, htop, xargs, gnu parallel, and best way to use them

 Delicacies
 ==========